SheCodesAustralia/workshopcontent/content/html_and_css/8_css_properties/1_sizing.md

 {{% /notice %}}

-Then we will resize the images inside of these columns.
+We will then resize the images inside of these columns.

 {{% notice challenge %}}